 For now, then, the best way to treat Zika is to prevent it.
 This means taking steps to avoid mosquito bites if you are in an area affected by Zika.
 These steps include:

-Using mosquito repellents.
-The Centers for Disease Control and Prevention (CDC) provides advice for choosing a suitable repellent on its website (http://www.cdc.gov/zika/prevention/prevent-mosquito-bites.html).
+Using mosquito repellants.
+You will need to use an approved repellant, according to the directions in your local health guidelines.
 If you are using sunscreen, apply mosquito repellent over the sunscreen.
-Some repellents should not be used on very young babies.
-Be sure to check the label before using a repellent on an infant.
+Some repellants should not be used on very young babies.
+Be sure to check the label before using a repellant on an infant.

-Treating clothing and gear with an insect repellent called permethrin or purchasing permethrin-treated items.
+Treating clothing and gear with an insect repellant called permethrin or purchasing permethrin-treated items.
 You should not, however, put permethrin directly on your skin.

 Taking steps to avoid bites 24 hours a day.